PRIMATES &

 In many situations, the area you are grooming is very small; such as a fold crossing.

-Your nail should pass over it repeatedly for a while.
+Your nail should peck it repeatedly for a while.

-Once your hand is well positioned, all you have to move is the tip of your fingers(s).
+Once your hand is well positioned, all you have to move is the tip of your finger(s).

 Using the nail only